PostHog/posthog.com/contents/docs/apps/user-interview.md

   - You can create a filter based on properties, such as location or email, but not events.
   - If you want to invite users based on them doing certain actions, you'll need to update the users' property once they've done that action or create a static cohort from an insight.

-By default the flags won't be shown to users who have seen a user interview popup within the last 90 days.
-You can override this with with `minDaysSinceLastSeenPopUp`
+By default, the flags won't be shown to users who have seen a user interview popup within the last 90 days.
+You can override this with `minDaysSinceLastSeenPopUp`

 Example feature flag that targets Luke Harries:
 ![Example feature flag config](../../images/tutorials/feedback-interviews-site-apps/feature-flag.png)